jsmienk/BDCSH/REPORT.md

 ##### 1.3.2 Partitioner

+The partitioner will send the values that come out of the mapper to different reducers based on their key's value.
+It also uses the modulo to ensure that the key is not sent to an unknown reducer number.

 ```java
 public class MonthPartitioner extends Partitioner<IntWritable, IPOccurrence> {
     public int getPartition(final IntWritable key, final IPOccurrence _, final int numReduceTasks) {